Kitware/vtkm-web/_pages/assets.md

 <tr>
 <td markdown="1">
 [**Enabling in situ visualization of petascale time-dependent CFD simulations**](https://drive.google.com/file/d/1v6teJjHniex6g7_knyrvdI57e2h8oNBI/view?usp=sharing){:target="_blank"}
-Coupled to a PyFR CFD simulation throuh ParaView/Catalyst, VTK-m was used to visualize flow over a low pressure turbine linear cascalde.
+Coupled to a PyFR CFD simulation through ParaView/Catalyst, VTK-m was used to visualize flow over a low pressure turbine linear cascade.
 The simulation was done in situ with the simulation with the data remaining entirely on the GPU for maximum efficiency and performance.
 </td>
 <td markdown="1" width="332">